 If you find that you are someone that spends far more time outside than inside during those incredibly cold winter months, you may find that it will be in your best interest to spend a little bit of extra money to invest in this design to keep your feet happy while out on your snowy adventures.

 Made from high-quality materials

-Just like the name infers, this options from Thorogood is made for the extreme outdoorsman.
-This option uses some of the highest quality materials out there on the market so even if you are waist deep in freshly fallen snow on the coldest day of your year, your feet may think they are at a tropical beach somewhere.Read more
+Just like the name infers, these options from Thorogood is made for the extreme outdoorsman.
+This option uses some of the highest quality materials out there on the market so even if you are waist-deep in freshly fallen snow on the coldest day of your year, your feet may think they are at a tropical beach somewhere.Read more

 Function trump's style with this design.
 It is only offered on one very specific black base with bright tan reflective accents.
 Users really appreciate that this design sits a little bit higher up on the ankle than some of the other designs out there on the market.